Karak002/flutter-qrLinkGenerator/README.md

-<span style="color:red">I advise you to pay attention to the choice of colors, colors that are too similar to each other could create difficulties in recognizing the qr code</span>.
+##I advise you to pay attention to the choice of colors, colors that are too similar to each other could create difficulties in recognizing the qr code